The Delightful Sausage: Career

 The Delightful Sausage was created by comedians Christopher Cantrill and Amy Gledhill.
 Their first comedy show was called Cold Hard Cache, which made its debut at the Edinburgh Fringe Festival in 2017.
 The Skinny gave the show a 4 star review and declared "Everyone here has met their new favourite double act".
 ThreeWeeks noted that "it’s a belter.
 Keep an eye on them”.
 The Delightful Sausage were featured on Broadcasting House on BBC Radio 4 and also made an appearance in Timeout’s list of 'the ten best gigs this month'.
 Following the festival, Cold Hard Cache transferred to the Soho Theatre, Greater Manchester's The Lowry and it was also recorded for comedy streaming platform NextUp.

-In 2018, Christopher and Amy were finalists in the Sketch Off competition at the Leicester Square Theatre.
+In 2018, Cantrill and Gledhill were finalists in the Sketch Off competition at the Leicester Square Theatre.
 The Delightful Sausage returned to the Edinburgh Festival in 2018 with their follow-up show, Regeneration Game.
 The show was featured in The Guardians list of 'The best shows at the Edinburgh festival 2018'.
 In Fest Magazines 4 star review, it was described as "a relentlessly silly show, crafted with considerable care and delivered with aplomb".
 Chortle.co.uk said "The pair both have funny bones, no doubt about that".
 Regeneration Game subsequently transferred to The Soho Theatre and The Lowry in Greater Manchester.